cw417/public-notes/cps393/cps393-notes.md

 - `stdin` -  standard input; keyboard, pipes, etc...; redirect with `0>`
 - `stdout` - standard output; generally the terminal; redirect with `1>`
 - `stderr` - standard error; outputs error messages; redirect with `2>`
+- can redirect both stdout and stderr at once with `&>`
 - `/dev/null` - a black hole to send undesired stuff to
   - ex. you can redirect `stderr` to `/dev/null` to suppress error message in the terminal
     - `cat file.txt 2> /dev/null` will run `cat` on the file, but send any error messages to the void